msc-acse/acse-9-independent-research-project-OliverJBoom/README.md

 Full documentation can be found on https://industrial-metals-forecaster.readthedocs.io/en/latest/.

+Read the docs will not show the models module online.
+For more information on the models module refer to the [PDF Documentation](https://github.com/msc-acse/acse-9-independent-research-project-OliverJBoom/blob/master/Docs/_build/latex/IndustrialMetalsForecaster.pdf)<sup>1</sup>

 ## Repository Structure

 * __Docs__                          -  Contains all files relating to the documentation